-I could go on, but these are enough to give you a sample of a few students who are being exposed to a paideia proposal based on the transformative power of a Christian worldview.
-These students are in the process of recovering the story, and when they graduate and take up their posts in the larger stream of life by calling, I think they just might be the ones who will help the world recover its story also.
+I could go on, but these are enough to give you a sample of a few students who are being exposed to a paideia proposal based on the transformative power of the worldview of Great Tradition Christianity.
+These students are in the process of recovering the story, and when they graduate and take up their posts in the larger stream of life, I think they just might be the ones who will help the world recover its story also.